+AUGE Framework Document Requirement

+The AUG Expert will present at a meeting the AUG Statement, including the AUG Table, in draft form (the "proposed AUG Statement"), to Code Parties seeking views and will review all the issues identified submitted in response.

+Evidence of Fulfilment

+We presented the draft AUG Statement to industry at the AUG Sub-Committee meeting on 15th January 2021 and our response to the AUG Statement consultation at the AUG Sub-Committee meeting on 12th February 2021.
+We will present this proposed Final AUG Statement at the AUG Sub-Committee meeting on 12th March 2021.
+We have sought, at all stages, to take full consideration of stakeholder feedback provided and will continue to do so.

+The AUG Expert will provide the AUG Statement, including the AUG Table, to the Gas Transporters for publication who will then provide the AUG Statement and Table to the CDSP.

-AUGE Framework Document Requirement Evidence of Fulfilment provide the AUG Statement and Table to the CDSP.
-Transporters for publication on 31 st December 2020.
+The Proposed AUG Statement for 2021-2022 was provided to the Gas Transporters for publication on 30th December 2020.
+This proposed Final AUG Statement was provided to the Gas Transporters for publication on 5th March 2021.

 The AUG Expert will ensure that all data that is provided to it by parties will not be passed on to any other organisation or used for any purpose other than the creation of the methodology and the AUG Statement and Table.

 All data received from any external party in relation to our role as AUGE has not been shared with any other party, nor used for any purpose other than that of the creation of the methodology and the AUG Statement and Table.

 The AUG Expert shall ensure that all data provided by Code Parties will be held confidentially, and where any data, as provided or derived from that provided, is published then it shall be in a form where the source of the information cannot be reasonably ascertained.

-Engage's policies in relation to protecting information ensure that all AUGE data is kept safe.
+Engage's policies in relation to protecting information ensure that all AUG data is kept safe.
 As AUGE we have treated all confidential data appropriately and only used this for the purpose provided.

 The AUG Expert will act with all due skill, care and diligence when performing of its duties as the AUG Expert and shall be impartial when undertaking the function of the AUG Expert, ensuring that any values derived will be equitable in their treatment of Code Parties.

 We have performed our duties as AUGE with a high level of skill, care and diligence and in a completely impartial manner, seeking to allocate UIG to the Matrix Positions contained in the AUG Table on as equitable a basis as possible.

 To ensure an impartial approach, we have also maintained a record of all our contacts with external parties in relation to the AUGE service.

 The AUG Expert will compile the methodology and AUG Statement and AUG Table in accordance with this Framework.

 Our Quality Assurance processes have ensured that all the work that we have undertaken in our role as AUGE has been conducted in accordance with the AUGE Framework.